Refer to the following related resources:

 - The wearable app uses a different permission model from its phone counterpart.

 The rest of this section explains each of these scenarios.
-For more detailed information about requesting permissions, see Requesting Permissions.
+For more detailed information about requesting permissions, see Permission-request patterns.

 Wear app requests permission for an app running on the wearable device